 Frequently Asked Questions

 A general CRM is built for managing sales pipelines and customer interactions across any industry.
-A medical CRM is purpose-built for healthcare, with features designed around the patient journey, clinical workflows, appointment cycles, and strict data privacy requirements including HIPAA compliance.
+A medical CRM is purpose-built for healthcare, with features designed around the patient journey, clinical workflows, appointment cycles, and strict data-privacy requirements such as HIPAA (US) or GDPR.
 It treats patients as long-term relationships rather than one-time transactions.

 No. An EHR (electronic health record) is a clinical tool that stores medical data such as diagnoses, prescriptions, and lab results.
 A medical CRM manages the patient relationship and experience, covering areas like patient outreach, marketing, referral management, and follow-up communication.
 The two systems are complementary and many practices use both.